 Court Administration is dedicated to ensuring equal and timely access to the court and related services, conducting performance measurement for purposes of continuous improvement, and maintaining a safe and secure work environment.
-Court Administration is also actively involved in grant administration, media and public relations, judicial internship programs, and web-site management.
+Court Administration is also actively involved in grant administration, judicial internship programs, and web-site management.